 Our MBA and MS programs will take you Far Beyond Business As Usual , and far beyond your expectations.
 With rigorous coursework, engaging classmates, and a practical approach towards learning, our programs will truly prepare students for the next steps of their careers.

-Stony Brook's graduate programs in Business include several MBA programs, as well as an MS in Accounting, MS in Finance and an Advanced Graduate Certificate in Finance.
+Stony Brook's graduate programs in business include several MBA programs, as well as an MS in Accounting, MS in Finance and an Advanced Graduate Certificate in Finance.
 In Fall 2021 we will introduce a fully online MBA program.

 The College of Business offers unique combined Master's degrees with several other programs on campus, so that students can earn two Master's degrees concurrently.
 These include Master of Public Health/MBA, MBA in Finance/MS in Applied Math and Statistics (Quantitative Finance), Master of Arts in Public Policy/MBA, Medical Degree/MBA, Master of Science in Computer Science/MBA, Master of Art in Art History and Criticism/MBA, Master of Science in Mechanical Engineering/MBA, and Master of Science in Biomedical Engineering/MBA.

 The MS in Accounting is a program suited for accounting professionals who seek to advance their accounting skills, as well as students with a background in business management and accounting, such as the Stony Brook College of Business Accounting Minor, or students who majoring in accounting at another institution.
 Students in this program strengthen their accounting education and through the additional credits, achieve eligibility to become a Certified Public Accountant (CPA) in New York State.
 Qualified students will take a prescribed 30 credits (10 classes) in the accounting area, all taught by leading College of Business accounting faculty.
 The program includes a capstone experience class which requires students to complete an accounting industry based class that focuses on contemporary issues in financial accounting, auditing and regulation.